gtopcu/aws-templates/Serverless-SAM/_serverlessNotes.md

 SQS:
 - max message size(1 - 256KB, 256KB default), retention(1 min - 14 days, 4 days default)
-- visibility timeout(0 sec - 12 hours max, 30sec default .
+- visibility timeout(0 sec - 12 hours max, 30sec default.
 Set 6 x Lambda timeout)
-- delivery delay(0 - 15 mins), receive message wait time(0 - 20 secs)
+- delivery delay(0 - 15 mins), receive message wait time(0 - 20 secs), long polling
-- SQS FIFO 70kTPS, 700k with batching, now also supports redrive, 5 min idempotency
-- Long polls, requires MessageGroupId, can deduplicate by MessageDeduplicationId, order guaranteed within group
+- SQS FIFO 70kTPS, 700k with batching, now also supports redrive, requires MessageGroupId, can deduplicate by MessageDeduplicationId(5 min idempotency), order guaranteed within group
 - Only use MaximumConcurrency setting on the queue with lambda, do not use ReservedConcurrency(leads to overpolling)
 - Use correlationID & return address to track the message on the sender
 - Batching: